Kweeks3/Elk-Stack-Project/README.md

 With the Elk Server installed, the modules **Filebeat** and **Metricbeat** were then installed to monitor system logs (Filebeat) and CPU performance (MetricBeat).

 A Total of 3 VMs with a Jump Box to access them was used in this lab environment.
-The follwing were..
+The following and their functions are..

 | Name                 | Function    | IP Address |
 | -------------------- | ----------- | ---------- |